krayin/krayin-docs/docs/1.x/api/transactions.md

 ## Get all transactions

-You can get all the transaction data from the Bagisto store.
+You can get all the transaction data from the Krayin store.
 To get the data from the store, the customer must be authenticated.
 You can achieve this job by using the `transactions` API call resource.

 - Headers